nf-core/taxprofiler/docs/output.md

 <summary>Output files</summary>

 - `downstream_samplesheets/`
-  - `mag.csv`: input sheet for that contains paths to preprocessed FASTQs (corresponding to what is saved with `--save_analysis_ready_fastqs`) that can be used to skip read preprocessing steps in nf-core/mag
+  - `mag-{pe,se}.csv`: input sheet for single-end and paired-end reads that contains paths to preprocessed short-read FASTQs (corresponding to what is saved with `--save_analysis_ready_fastqs`) that can be used to skip read preprocessing steps in nf-core/mag.
+    - Note: if you merge reads, these will be listed in teh `mag-se.csv`.
+    - Note: the nf-core/mag mandatory `group` column is filled with a dummy ID (`0`), you may wish to change this depending on your nf-core/mag settings!

 </details>